David Lewis, MD

 Dr. Lewis is the Thomas Detre Professor of Academic Psychiatry and Professor of Neuroscience at the University of Pittsburgh School of Medicine.
 Since 2009, he has served as chairman of the Department of Psychiatry, and Director of Research and Medical Director for Western Psychiatric Institute and Clinic of UPMC.
 In 2016, the University of Pittsburgh appointed Dr. Lewis as Distinguished Professor in recognition of his eminence and outstanding contributions in the fields of Psychiatry and Neuroscience.

-In addition to his administrative responsibilities, Dr. Lewis directs a National Institute of Mental Health (NIMH) Conte Center for Translational Mental Health Research focused on understanding the mechanisms that link the pathology, pathophysiology and clinical features of schizophrenia.
+In addition to his administrative responsibilities, for 25 years Dr. Lewis directed a National Institute of Mental Health (NIMH) Conte Center for Translational Mental Health Research focused on understanding the mechanisms that link the pathology, pathophysiology and clinical features of schizophrenia.
+He currently directs the NIH NeuroBioBank at the University of Pittsburgh.
 He serves as Deputy Editor of the American Journal of Psychiatry and Associate Editor for Neurobiology of Disease.

 In 2007, Dr. Lewis was elected to membership in the Institute of Medicine of the National Academy of Sciences (recently renamed as the National Academy of Medicine) for his contributions to the advancement of schizophrenia research and his efforts to bring the importance of this major public health issue to the forefront.
 In addition, he is the recipient of numerous awards recognizing his extensive contributions to the field including the Lieber Prize from the National Alliance for Research on Schizophrenia and Depression and the American Psychiatric Association Award for Research in Psychiatry.